lWaterLite/Flow.Launcher.Plugin.ColorConverter/README.md

 - Restart the launcher.

-- Now it should be installed successfully, try the keyword `cc:` keyword.
+- Now it should be installed successfully, try the keyword `cc:`.

 ## Usage